The best Mac cleanup tips for digital spring cleaning

 Get rid of email attachments

 You probably get a lot of emails with attachments.
 Your friends send you photos, your boss sends you reports, and you may buy things and get receipts by email.
-Those attachments are part of your email messages, but if you open them, Mail also saves them in a Mail Downloads folder.
+Those attachments are part of your email messages, but when you open them from within the email, Mail saves a copy of them in a hidden Mail Downloads folder.

-You can clean out this folder and not lose anything; any emails you haven't deleted still contain the attachments, so if you need to see them later on you can.
+You can clean out this folder and not lose anything; any emails you haven’t deleted still contain the attachments, so if you need to see them later on you can still retrieve them by opening the e-mail.

 To access this folder from the Finder, choose Go > Go to Folder, and type (or paste) this: